MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## ISFINISHED()

-returns true when the case is categorized as finished (as defined in Process Context – Case Categorization)
+Returns true when the case is categorized as finished (as defined in Process Context – Case Categorization).

 **Supported context:** case